kavin-cmd/javascript-modules/third-year/6-Sorting Techniques/notes.md

 # Introduction to Searching Techniques in JavaScript

-TODO: Need to decide which code to explain and respectively include explanation for each -  can't cover all in short span

 In this section, we will discuss various searching algorithms and techniques.
 Searching algorithms help us find an element in a dataset (like an array or list) efficiently.
 We will cover the following topics:

-- Linear Search
+- Linear Search &#x2611;
-- Binary Search
+- Binary Search &#x2611;
 - Interpolation Search
-- Exponential Search
+- Exponential Search &#x2611;
 - Jump Search
 - Fibonacci Search
 - Ternary Search
-- Hashing and Hash-based Search
+- Hashing and Hash-based Search &#x2611;
-- String Searching: Brute Force, Knuth-Morris-Pratt (KMP), Rabin-Karp, and Boyer-Moore
+- String Searching: Brute Force &#x2611;, Knuth-Morris-Pratt (KMP), Rabin-Karp, and Boyer-Moore
 - Searching in Sorted and Rotated Arrays
-- Searching in 2D Arrays
+- Searching in 2D Arrays &#x2611;
-- Searching in Trees: Depth-First Search (DFS) and Breadth-First Search (BFS)
+- Searching in Trees: Depth-First Search (DFS) &#x2611; and Breadth-First Search (BFS)

 ---